Evaluation and Quality Improvement

 ASTDD Program Review and Technical Assistance On Evaluation Issues

 ASTDD offers State Oral Health Program Reviews and many types of technical assistance to state oral health programs.
 Technical Assistance Request form.
-ASTDD uses three consultants to provide evaluation technical assistance to state oral health programs (SOHP.)
+ASTDD uses four consultants to provide evaluation technical assistance to state oral health programs (SOHP.)
 Their short bios follow.
-If SOHP would like TA from either of these consultants, contact Bev Isman at email@example.com
+If SOHP would like TA from any of these consultants, contact Bev Isman at email@example.com

 JoAnna Hillman, MPH, is the Director of Research and Evaluation for Emory Centers for Training and Technical Assistance.
 Within Emory Centers, she leads the Evaluation and Quality Improvement Program, where she oversees the planning, coordination, and implementation of evaluation and quality improvement activities for Emory Centers' projects and partnerships.
 Prior to joining Emory, JoAnna worked for CDC as a Health Scientist in Informatics.
 At CDC, she provided technical assistance for the design, development, implementation, and evaluation of health information systems and co-developed trainings for health professionals to support HIV/AIDS health services in resource-constrained countries.
 JoAnna also has state and local public health experience working on complex interagency initiatives for health indicator improvement, outbreak and emergency response planning, and capacity building for public health workers.
 Her professional interests include evaluation design, survey development and methods, qualitative methods, quality and process improvement, and evaluation capacity building.